Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Extra costs: deposits, electricity, visa and local fees

-Sample budgets: three real monthly setups, from lean to plush
+Check out these three sample budgets for real monthly costs, from lean to plush

 More for your move to Bali: